Ontology Object Properties are Data Model Associative Entities – not Relationships

 • RDBMS are for operational data, core banking

-• RDF (a.k.a.
-Triple) Stores are for knowledge representation.
+• RDF (also known as Triple) Stores are used for knowledge representation.

 The closed-world assumption (CWA), in a formal system of logic used for knowledge representation, is the presumption that a statement that is true is also known to be true.
 Therefore, conversely, what is not currently known to be true, is false.
 The same name also refers to a logical formalization of this assumption by Raymond Reiter.
 The opposite of the closed-world assumption is the open-world assumption (OWA), stating that lack of knowledge does not imply falsity.